Nax Mont-Noble Ski Resort Switzerland

 - Limited accommodation available nearby.

-- Limited officially rated beginner & no advanced on-piste terrain (but in reality there is way more piste diversity here than the ski trail map indicates).
+- No advanced on-piste terrain (but there is way more piste diversity here than the ski trail map indicates).

 Pro or Con (depending on your perspective!)